Authentication Guide#

 kubectl -n jupyterhub rollout restart deployment/hub

-Issue: Wrong resource permissions¶
+Issue: Wrong resource permissions#

 Symptoms: User sees courses they shouldn’t access, or missing expected courses.

-Solution: Check resource mapping in jupyterhub_config.py:
+Solution: Check resource mapping in values.yaml:

-# Verify user's group assignment in CustomFirstUseAuthenticator
+# Verify user's team membership in GitHub org

-Issue: Users created but can’t login¶
+Issue: Users created but can’t login#

 Cause: Native users must set password on first login.